PrezBala/ProjectOne/README.md

 ## User Goals
 ### First-time Users
-+ The user can easily find all the necessary information across the home page with a video on the gallery page to further explain Samurais and Shoguns
++ The user can easily find all the necessary information across the home page.
++ The user can easily navigate to the Gallery page and view all images (which will open a seperate page when selected) and view videos on the gallery page to further explain Samurais and Shoguns.
 + The user can easily find the contact methods if they need to ask business about extra information via the contact us page and also through the footer
++ The footer contains clear links to Facebook, Twitter, googlemail and Youtube which open in new tabs.

 ## Wireframes
 The following image shows a wireframe of each of the 4 pages of the site.
 These wireframes were created using [MockPlus](https://user.mockplus.com/signin?next=https://app.mockplus.com/app).